atomgalaxy/wg21-P3510-this-ctor-pre/paper.md

-We do not find this example compelling; the UB in the called function is the responsibility of that function, but our reponsibility is to prevent a very obvious source of accidental UB.
+We do not find this example compelling; the UB in the called function is the responsibility of that function, but our reponsibility is to prevent a very obvious source of accidental UB in precondition assertions themselves.

 Mentioning `this` is very rare in typical users' code, and attracts attention, where mentioning members by implicit reference, UB here, is extremely common, and does not.

-We underscore this by also preventing implicit access to non-static member functions of the class, which also assume the object had been constructed.
+We note further that mentioning non-static member functions in this context would also invite UB, as the implicit `this` passed to such member functions is almost always used.

 ## Difference with initialization lists

-Initialization lists do allow access to non-static class members.
-This is because it is up to the programmer to only access the nonstatic data members that have so far been constructed; it also allows using placement `new` in the initialization list.
+Initialization lists do allow implicit access to non-static class members.
+It is up to the programmer to use only those data members that have so far been constructed.
+This unfixable source of potential UB is unfortunate, but there is anyway limited temptation to mention other members in that context.

-Contrast this to constructor preconditions: no data members have been constructed at that point.
-Requiring an explicit `this->` to access them is not too onerous of a work-around to the restriction in the view of the authors, should the programmer really need to access them.
+Contrast this to constructor preconditions: no data members have been constructed at that point, so none may safely be used.
+Requiring an explicit `this->`, if they must be mentioned, is not too onerous of a work-around in the view of the authors, should the programmer really need an uninitialized member's address.

 # Proposal

-The solution is simple: make implicit access to non-static class members (both data and function) ill-formed in constructor preconditions and destructor postconditions, preserving access to `this` itself.
+The solution is simple: make implicit access to non-static class members (both data and function) ill-formed in constructor preconditions and destructor postconditions, while preserving access to `this` itself.

 In addition, the type of `this` should be `const X*`, not `X*`.